Do Americans Fuck Food Rather than Each Other?

 If you were selling sautéed raccon’s assholes on a stick, Americans would buy them, and eat them.
 They’ll eat anything!
 Anything!
 Anything!

-Indeed, there are 620,000 restaurants in the U.S. alone, but only a few dozen brothels in Nevada.
-“Johns” are treated like subhuman animals by the police state for wanting a screw, and yet fat acceptance has made it politically incorrect to criticize Bertha for weighing 350 lbs even as she crams corn dogs, french fries, and lemon creme pies into her mouth.
+There are 620,000 restaurants in the U.S. alone, but only a few dozen brothels in Nevada.
+“Johns” are treated like subhuman animals by the police state for wanting a screw, and yet fat acceptance has made it politically incorrect to criticize Bertha for weighing 350 lbs even as she crams lemon creme pies into her mouth.
 Poorly made hamburgers and fries are cultural icons.
 But, why do Americans get so turned on by food?

 Americans use sensual language in food descriptions and in food advertising, and even go so far as to mix sexual and culinary terms in common parlance.
 Such words and phrases are used to describe food, but contain erotic overtones.
 “Foodgasm” and “food porn” are only two such examples.
 Ooooh, mmmm, aaaah.
-The classic NBC series Seinfeld even touched on the sexual nature of food in one of its episodes, The Mango.
-Elaine appears to have an orgasm as she finishes dessert.
-Of course, Jerry wonders if she’s faking it or not.
+The classic NBC series Seinfeld even touched on the sexual nature of food in an episodes entitled The Mango.
+Elaine, while on a date with Jerry appears to have an orgasm as she finishes dessert.
+(Of course, Jerry wonders if she’s faking it or not.)

-Ironically, EatNorth columnist (and white girl) Mallory Frayn brought up this very topic on the popular food web site.
-She focuses on Freudian psychology in her article, particularly oral fixation.
+Ironically, columnist Mallory Frayn brought up this very topic – oral fixation – on a foodie web site.
+She focuses on Freudian psychology in her article exploring the uniquely American obsession with food:

 Take our fascination with food porn, for example.
 How does eating – or even simply looking at food – become such an intimate activity?
 Maybe we are all stuck in the first — the oral — stage, causing food to be the primary focus.

-She then admits to obsessing over food, as pretty much every office drone I ever worked with in corporate America did.
-One only need bring up the topic of food in a crowd of Americans, and stand back in disbelief at the pleasure people would take talking about fulfilling their deepest, darkest desires by fucking…er…eating.
-Frayn writes a line that is typical of many in Anglo culture, describing what one would hear in a typical food-inspired conversation:
+She then admits to obsessing over food, as was the norm for pretty much every office drone I ever worked with in corporate America.
+One only need bring up the topic of food in a crowd of Americans, and stand back in disbelief at the pleasure people would take talking about fulfilling their deepest, darkest desires by fucking…er…eating a high calorie meal.
+Frayn writes:

 I am always thinking about food, whether it be making it or eating it.

-Frayn then attempts to marginalize Freud in typical white girl fashion (they always heap scorn upon intellectuals and creative men), either willfully ignorant or oblivious to the fact his school of psychology is used to manipulate and control hundreds of millions, if not billions of people the world over.
-The following statement is about at SWPL as it gets.
+After initially lending credence to Freud’s theories, Frayn then attempts to marginalize Freud in typical white girl fashion.
+(Anglo women typically heap scorn upon intellectuals and creative men).
+Frayn is either willfully ignorant or oblivious to the fact his school of psychology is used to manipulate and control hundreds of millions, if not billions of people the world over.

-Since it’s easier to eat to excess than it is to get laid in Anglo culture, could it be that Americans have developed a collective oral neurosis as living in a sexually repressive culture causes them to get stuck in the oral stage of Freudian development, never quite advancing past the oral stage and certainly never advancing past the genital stage?
+Since it’s far easier to eat to excess than it is to get laid in Anglo culture, could it be that Americans have developed a collective oral neurosis?
+It can be argued that living in a sexually repressive culture causes millions of fatties to get stuck in the oral stage of Freudian psychosexual development.

 - Greece 87%